 FASH 1000.
 Fashion Essentials.
 (3 Credits)

-Fashion Essentials is designed to teach fashion studies minors essential skills that are required to enter the fashion industry.
-Students will learn the ins and outs of the fashion calendar and production cycle, industry-specific vocabulary, how to recognize and care for a variety of textiles, how to conduct credible fashion research, and the basics of digital photography and social platforms.
+Fashion Essentials is designed to teach students the necessary skills that are required to enter the fashion industry.
+Students will learn the ins and outs of the fashion calendar and production cycle, industry-specific vocabulary, how to recognize and care for a variety of textiles, how to conduct credible fashion research, and the basics of fashion photography and content creation.

 FASH 1500.
 Fashion Topics.
 (1.5 Credits)

-This course is an opportunity for fashion studies minors to stay up to date on what is going on in the ever-changing world of fashion.
+This course is an opportunity for students to stay up to date on what is going on in the ever-changing world of fashion.
 Each semester features a new, pertinent topic.
 Topics may include tracing the history of a current trend, investigating the effects of a recent event on the industry, or predicting the impact of new technologies on production and/or consumption.
 Students will learn how to perform reliable short-term research, synthesize information in real time, and use the breadth of their Fordham education to contribute original perspectives.
 Fashion Topics prepares students to operate in an industry that always changes in the city that never sleeps.

 FASH 1800.
 Internship.
 (1 Credit)